ejanalysis/proxistat/README.md

 Key functions include get.nearest() to find the one topoint nearest each frompoint, get.distances() to find distances quickly within an optional search radius, and get.distances.all() to find distances from all frompoints to alltopoints.
 The function proxistat() creates a proximity score that quantifies, for each spatial unit like a Census block group, how many topoints are nearby and how close they are.

+This package is one of a series of [R packages related to environmental justice (EJ) analysis](http://ejanalysis.github.io/), as part of [ejanalysis.com](http://www.ejanalysis.com).

 This and related packages, once each is made available as a public repository on GitHub, until available on cran, can be installed using the devtools package:

 ```r